eranif/codelite/docs/docs/plugins/lsp.md

 ## CMake Integration

-### Using clangd and ctagsd with CMake
+### Using clangd with CMake

-Both `clangd` and `ctagsd` rely on `compile_flags.txt` or `compile_commands.json` files for build instructions.
-These language servers search for these files starting from the active file's directory and traversing up the parent directories until a match is found.
+`clangd` relies on either `compile_flags.txt` or `compile_commands.json` to obtain build instructions.
+It searches for these files starting from the active file’s directory and moving up through the parent directories until a matching file is found.

-If both files exist in the same directory, `compile_flags.txt` takes precedence.
+If both files are present in the same directory, `compile_flags.txt` takes precedence.

 **CodeLite Default C++ Workspace**

-When using CodeLite's [default C++ workspace](../workspaces/default.md), these files are generated automatically after the build process completes.
+When using CodeLite’s [default C++ workspace](../workspaces/default.md), these files are generated automatically after the build process completes.

 **Other Workspace Types**

-When using other workspace types (e.g., [File System Workspace](../workspaces/file_system.md)), you must provide at least one of these files manually for `clangd` code completion to function.
+When using other workspace types, such as the [File System Workspace](../workspaces/file_system.md), you must manually provide at least one of these files for `clangd` code completion to work.

 ### Generating compile_commands.json with CMake